 A large program of electronic tagging would need close collaboration with researchers across a number of member countries and consultation with industry.
-Japan has maintained an electronic tagging program and we would welcome the opportunity to collaborate with our Japanese colleagues to address some of the questions outlined here.
+Japan has maintained an electronic tagging program and South Korea has deployed pop-up tags over recent years (Lee et al., 2021).
+We would welcome the opportunity to collaborate with colleagues from other CCSBT members to address some of the questions outlined here.
 The consultation phase of the design study would explore whether CCSBT members may be engaging in at-sea research activities that might be expanded to include electronic tag deployments, noting that adding a tagging component onto existing research is not necessarily a minor addition.

-The design study would consider all of the above issues and report to the 2021 ESC on cost-benefits of a variety of electronic tagging programs and design options.
+The design study would consider all of the above issues and report to the 2022 ESC on cost-benefits of a variety of electronic tagging programs and design options.